OUR TRIED & TESTED TRANSITION PLAN SETS YOU UP FOR SUCCESS.

 Move at Your Dog's Pace

 Only increase the amount of WILD in their diet when they've had at least 2 settled days.
-If they have any digestive upset, read this guide here and only increase the amount of WILD when they're comfortable.
+If they have any digestive upset, read our Troubleshooting Guide here and only increase the amount of WILD when they're comfortable.

 Water can bring out the amazing, natural aromas in the food, making it even more tempting.
 This is great for dogs who need a softer food too.